DanVi007/vipps-mobile-pay-case-1/README.md

 docker-compose up
 ```

-sudo might be needed if it does not work
+sudo might be needed if it does not work.

+The frontend will run on http://localhost:3000
+The backend will run on http://localhost:8080